Advanced rehabilitation for dogs and cats

 - Any deconditioned animal with multiple co-morbidities.

-The Small Animal Specialist Hospital has a dedicated Sports Medicine and Veterinary Rehabilitation centre where dogs and cats with osteoarthritis can undertake aquatic therapy and all sessions are supervised and planned by our Sports Medicine and Rehabilitation Veterinarian or our Animal Rehabilitation Therapists.
+The Small Animal Specialist Hospital has two dedicated Sports Medicine and Veterinary Rehabilitation centres (North Ryde and Central Coast) where dogs and cats with osteoarthritis can undertake aquatic therapy and all sessions are supervised and planned by our Sports Medicine and Rehabilitation Veterinarian or our Animal Rehabilitation Therapists.

 If you require treatment for your pet, we would love to hear from you.
 Simply click on the button below and get in touch with our friendly team.